How To Feed A Loon

 • After about 45 minutes of smoking, slather the tops of the patties with steak sauce and then flip them.
 Slather on more sauce and continue smoking until they reach 135°F.

-• Mix together the mayonnaise with 2 tbsp of the steak sauce.
+• Mix together the mayonnaise with 2 tablespoon of the steak sauce.
 Set aside.

 ⅓ cup mayonnaise